guyllaumedemers/Unity-TurnBasedTactic/README.md

 # Unity-TurnBasedTactic

-Welcome to Unity-TurnBasedTactic, a group project made in the academic field based on the classic : Final Fantasy Tactics.</br>
+Welcome to Unity-TurnBasedTactic, a group project made in the academic field based on the classic : __Final Fantasy Tactics__.</br>
 Useful scripts are located in Assets/Scripts/..

 ## Getting Started